Jimmy Stewart Remains Uncorrupted by Hollywood & Frank Capra's Name Is Above the Title. It's Mr. Smith Goes to Washington (1939).

 Capra's "Shellacking" by Washington's Finest

-By about two-thirds of the way into the film, the whispering and fidgeting of the audience was undeniable.
-And, as Capra remembered, by the time of Jefferson Smith’s filibustering, “the whispering swelled into a provoked buzz.”
-By the end of the film, “about one-third of Washington’s finest had left.”
+About two-thirds of the way into the film, the whispering and fidgeting of the audience was undeniable.
+As Capra remembered, by the time of Jefferson Smith’s filibustering, “the whispering swelled into a provoked buzz.”
+And by the end of the film, “about one-third of Washington’s finest had left.”

 But the worst wasn’t yet over for Frank Capra.
 After the premiere, Capra and his wife were escorted to a Press Club victory party.
-Which, not too surprising given the atmosphere in the movie theater, ended up being a deluge of insults directed at Capra, the sitting duck, by angry reporters:
+Which, not too surprising given the atmosphere in the movie theater, was ultimately nothing but a deluge of insults directed at Capra, the sitting duck, by angry reporters:

 “With my good wife next to me, I took the worst shellacking of my professional life.
 Shifts of hopping-mad Washington press correspondents belittled, berated, scorned, vilified, and ripped me open from stem to stern as a villainous Hollywood traducer…